 An easy to make, over the top flavorful sauerkraut sandwich with roasted beets!
 This Vegetarian Reuben Sandwich features roasted beets, a tangy Russian dressing slathered over rye bread topped with Swiss cheese and kraut!
 For a vegan version, try my Roasted Beet and Sauerkraut Sandwich.
-This recipe is vegetarian, easily vegan and gluten free when made with gluten free bread.
+This veggie reuben is vegetarian, easily vegan and gluten free when made with gluten free bread.

 A Vegetarian Reuben Sandwich Obsession